linnerlek/RA-engine/README.md

 This project is an implementation of a Relational Algebra interpreter in Python.
 The RA-Engine allows you to run relational algebra queries in the terminal, providing a convenient way to manipulate and query relational databases.

+To use RA-Engine, ensure you have the PLY package installed.
+You can find the PLY package [here](https://www.dabeaz.com/ply/ply.html).

 ## Features

 - **Terminal-Based Execution**: Run the RA-Engine from the command line with a simple command like `python3 RA.py company`, where "company" is the folder containing your database.